RealHarshThakur/crd-versioning-demo/README.md

 ## Creation of the API(defining types.go):

-Following the quickstart from [kubebuilder](https://book.kubebuilder.io/quick-start.html?highlight=guestboo#create-an-api)
+Following the quickstart from [kubebuilder](https://book.kubebuilder.io/quick-start.html?highlight=guestboo#create-an-api), scaffolded the files. (you don't need to do this if you're cloning the repo)
 - kubebuilder create api --group webapp --version v1 --kind Guestbook